cfw-guide/cemu.cfw.guide/docs/online-play.md

 1. Select `Start` to begin dumping
 1. When finished, go back to the Dumpling main menu
 1. Exit the dumpling app
-1. When finished, turn off your Wii U

 ## Copying the Online Files to Cemu